 Bike Rental Barcelona

 The Gothic Quarter is home to many museums, some of which have some very strangely themed exhibitions, such as the picturesque Frederic Marès Museum.
-As well as the interest in the exhibitions housed within the museum, the building itself often adds to the attraction, such is the case with the ‘Hash Marihuana Cáñamo & Hemp Museum’ in the Palau Mornau, or the ‘Museu Diocesà’- The Gaudí Exhibition Center within the Pia Almoina building, which is in itself of great historical relevance.
+As well as the interest in the exhibitions housed within the museum, the building itself often adds to the attraction, such is the case with the ‘Hash Marihuana Cáñamo & Hemp Museum’ in the Palau Mornau, or the ‘Museu Diocesà’ within the Pia Almoina building, which is in itself of great historical relevance.